DC801/BM-Badge/README.md

 #### PAN_CAMERA_TO_ENTITY

 Pans the camera to an entity.
+Afterward, the camera will follow that entity.

 NOTE: if the entity is moving while the camera is coming closer, the camera will speed up or slow down to reach the entity at the correct time.